henryblu/ML-Powered-WiFi-Tracker/README.md

 ## Capturing the full CSI payload

 By default, only the legacy long training field (LLTF) is stored for each packet.
-To include the high throughput long training field (HT-LTF) and obtain more data per packet, set `CONFIG_SHOULD_COLLECT_ONLY_LLTF` to `n` using `idf.py menuconfig` or by editing `sdkconfig` directly.
+To include the high throughput long training field (HT-LTF) and obtain more data per packet, set `CONFIG_SHOULD_COLLECT_ONLY_LLTF` to `n` using `idf.py menuconfig` or by editing `sdkconfig` directly. i.e. disabling it.
+However, it is recommended to Enable 'y' if:
+1. You want stable, consistent CSI data without missing samples.
+2. You don’t need MIMO or 40MHz channel analysis.
+3. You want lower bandwidth usage (important for serial/SD logging).

 Note that printing the full CSI over serial can reduce the effective sampling rate if the serial link becomes saturated.

 ## ESP32-CSI-Tool components